bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/arguments.md

 ### Defining a function that creates HTML lists

 This example defines a function that creates a string containing HTML for a list.
-The only formal argument for the function is a string that is "`u`" if the list is to be [unordered (bulleted)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul), or "`o`" if the list is to be [ordered (numbered)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol).
+The only formal argument for the function is a string that is “`u`” if the list is to be [unordered (bulleted)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul), or “`o`” if the list is to be [ordered (numbered)](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol).
 The function is defined as follows:

     function list(type) {
       var html = '<' + type + 'l><li>';